AI Companion Security and Privacy

 Zoom’s Commitment to Responsible AI

 Zoom is committed to developing AI responsibly, with security and privacy at the core of the generative AI capabilities it provides to its customers.
-Zoom recognizes that generative AI presents an evolving set of risk considerations for its customers, and the company is committed to prioritizing transparency and customer choice as it brings generative AI features to market.
+Zoom recognizes that AI presents an evolving set of risk considerations for its customers, and the company is committed to prioritizing transparency and customer choice as it brings generative AI features to market.

 In line with these commitments, Zoom has announced that it does not use any customer audio, video, chat, screen sharing, attachments, or other communications-like customer content (such as poll results, whiteboard, and reactions) to train Zoom’s or its third-party artificial intelligence models.